Burgos1337/capture-the-flag-writeups/2020/Houseplant CTF 2020/QR Generator/solution.md

 # QR Generator writeup

-Taking the hint about `backticks` into the account I had got the idea of performing RCE in this challenge.
+Taking the hint about `backticks` into the account I had got an idea of performing RCE in this challenge.
 While exploring the task functionality it becomes obvious that QR code return us only the first symbol of our string:

 ![Снимок экрана (632)](https://user-images.githubusercontent.com/57829161/80568779-4aee8480-8a00-11ea-97c1-54991f9d624c.jpg)